SOLAR-PUNKS/solar-village-backend/README.md

 - If we're doing a container for deployment, we must know what the https situation is and ensure that it's implemented.
 - The Gunicorn settings in gunicorn.conf.py should be given a look over for prod suitability

+## Running the app locally for testing with frontend
+- With docker desktop installed, run `docker-compose up --build`.
+This should be all that is required.
+The app will be available at `localhost`.

 ## Prerequisites

+App can be developed locally on your dev machine or you can use VSCode's devcontainers to develop inside a container.
+If you're using linux, set up is easy enough.
+If you're on windows, installing GDAL so that Geodjango works can be painful so devcontainers can help with that.
+If you get an error that GDAL wasn't found, it's likely the install didn't go as expected.

+### Developing with devcontainers (recommended for windows)
+- Docker compose must be installed
+- Install the VSCode devcontainers extension
+- Ctrl + Shift + P > Dev Containers: Rebuild and Open in container to open the repo inside a container with everything installed using the Dockerfile.
+  - Ctrl + Shift + P > Dev Containers: Rebuild when desired, such as after updating the Dockerfile

+From there, if you open a terminal in VSCode you're in a python container built from the Dockerfile, minus the ending CMD.
+Therefore, you'll need to manually run `python manage.py migrate` the first time.
+Run `python manage.py runserver 0.0.0.0:80` to run the development server and develop as normal.
+You can still use `docker-compose down --volumes` outside the container to nuke the volumes.

+### Prerequisites for local development
 - Python must be installed (Python 13 for now, though python14 is unlikely to hurt anything)
 - Docker compose must be installed
 - For first time setup, run these commands locally: